 For family travelers, hotels and motels can be very expensive.
 Cottages and rooms are great for families on holidays.
-The Large Cottages with Indoor Pool and Games Room in the UK makes it an even greater choice for families and groups.
+The Large Cottages with Indoor Pool and Games Room in the UK make it an even greater choice for families and groups.
 Families love to enjoy fun activities and games in the pool.
-In-house pool cottages are a great thing to teach your children swimming and make memories.
-It is also great for those who don’t want to lose their privacy in family or friends.
+In-house pool cottages are a great thing to teach your children to swim and make memories.
+It is also great for those who don’t want to lose their privacy with family or friends.
 The rent of large cottages with indoor pool and game room are way too high but worth their prices.

-These cottages are great for partying and fun activities, facilities here are more than any expensive hotel.
+These cottages are great for partying and fun activities, and the facilities here are more than any expensive hotel.
 There is enough room for children and adults for different fun activities.
-There cannot be any other better choice if you are an old school lover and love activities such as outdoor BBQ or bonfire etc.
+There cannot be any other better choice if you are an old-school lover and love activities such as outdoor BBQ or bonfire etc.

 Getting around the UK

 When getting around the UK, you have a few different options.
 If you are traveling the UK on a budget, you can use Megabus or National Express to travel between cities.
 Rail travel is available and can be much quicker but also a lot more expensive.
 Always check flights if you are travelling from one side of the UK to another, as this can often work out cheaper when flying with companies like EasyJet and Ryanair.

 Typical prices in the UK

 Prices in the UK vary depending on where you are and hotels and food prices tend to be higher in the cities like London, Edinburgh, Cardiff, Manchester and Liverpool.